General government revenue and expenditure

 The purpose of the statistics is to provide long time series for revenue and expenditure in general government based on the international guidelines for national accounts and government finance statistics.
 Further, Norway is obliged to compile and report such statistics to EU’s statistical organization – Eurostat.

-After comprehensive revisions in 1995 and 2012 there are comparable figures from 1978 to the present.
+There are comparable figures from 1978 to the present.

 In principle, the statistics are incorporated directly into the national accounts.
-General government revenue and expenditure can be found in central and local government tables in the non-financial sector accounts.
+General government revenue and expenditure can be found in central and local government tables in the non financial sector accounts.

 The budgetary central government fiscal account is published annually and quarterly.
 These figures are based on the Ministry of Finance’s own definitions, which deviates from the definitions used in the national accounts and government finance statistics.
 In addition, annual municipal accounts and county authority accounts are published according to the definitions in the Local government act.

 The principal administrative register used is the budgetary central government fiscal account collected from The Norwegian Government Agency for Financial Management.
 This covers a number of government units such as the Parliament, all ministries, directorates, the Norwegian Armed Forces, police and prison services, law courts, the Norwegian Labour and Welfare Service and the National Insurance Scheme.
+Data can also be downloaded from statsregnskapet.no.

 Public hospitals, as well as the Government Pension Fund, transmit financial statements directly to Statistics Norway.